Congregation B'nai Israel Synagogue: History

 Jews began settling in the Catskills around the end of the 19th century.
 Many came to farm but soon found that the hotel business was as lucrative, if not more, with many of their urban co-religionists wanting a mountain vacation at resorts that welcomed them and accommodated their dietary obligations.
 In 1918, six of these farmers in the Fleischmanns area who had been meeting in each other's homes for informal religious study formally incorporated as Congregation Bnai Israel.

 A month afterwards, they bought the land for the synagogue they hoped to build for $1.
 The following year they held a ball to raise more money.
 A thousand guests attended; it would be remembered for long afterwards as one of the best such events in the region.
 It raised about $3,500 ($ in contemporary dollars) from affluent Jews in the area and construction was able to begin in 1920.

 Local builders Crosby and Kelly, who had also built the village's Skene Memorial Library two decades earlier, did the construction.
 It reflects a number of influences common to Catskill synagogues.
 Its overall plan and sanctuary layout, and the Stars of David in the windows, are in keeping with the Orthodox traditions of the founders.
 The gable roofs and combination of Gothic and classical detailing are features borrowed from the Protestant churches abundant in the region.
-Bnai Israel is unique in the Catskills in having an exposed truss ceiling, a feature suggesting Episcopalian influences.
+B'nai Israel is unique in the Catskills in having an exposed truss ceiling, a feature suggesting Episcopalian influences.

 After 20 years, the sanctuary was partitioned to create the current community room, kitchen and vestibule.
 Finishings from the original rear wall were saved and reinstalled on the new rear wall of the community room.
 There have been no other significant modifications to the building.